Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 ### Installation on macOS or Linux

 In order to install everything on a Mac or Linux, we’ll be running commands in Terminal.
+Also if you're using Linux, then you might have to prefix `sudo` in all/some of the commands mentioned below onwards in order to run them with elevated privileges.

 We’re going to use [Node Version Manager(nvm)](https://github.com/creationix/nvm) to install Node.js and npm.
 Type the below command - <br> `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.1/install.sh | bash`